 Summary: Act 2: Prologue

 The Chorus introduces the second act, telling us that all of England is fired up and arming for the war, and King Henry is almost ready to invade France.
 But French agents have found some corrupt noblemen within the English ranks, and they have bribed them into acting as secret agents.
-These noblemen are Richard, earl of Cambridge; Henry Lord Scrope of Masham; and Sir Thomas Grey of Northumberland.
+These noblemen are Richard, Earl of Cambridge; Henry Lord Scroop of Masham; and Sir Thomas Grey of Northumberland.
 This trio has agreed to kill King Henry in Southampton, just before he sets sail for France.

 Read a translation of Act 2: Prologue.